mevdschee/type-clipboard.sh/README.md

 type-clipboard.sh [install-binary|remove-binary|install-shortcut|remove-shortcut|-h|--help]
 ```

-- `install-binary`    Install this script to `/usr/local/bin/type-clipboard`
+- `install-binary`    Install this script to `/usr/local/bin/type-clipboard` (requires superuser privileges)
-- `remove-binary`     Remove script from `/usr/local/bin/type-clipboard`
+- `remove-binary`     Remove script from `/usr/local/bin/type-clipboard` (requires superuser privileges)
 - `install-shortcut`  Install shortcut to `~/.local/share/applications/type-clipboard.desktop`
 - `remove-shortcut`   Remove shortcut from `~/.local/share/applications/type-clipboard.desktop`
 - `-h`, `--help`      Show help message

-If no argument is given, the script will prompt you to select a window and type the clipboard contents into it.
-If the clipboard contains multiple lines, you can edit the text before typing.
+**Note:** Installing or removing the binary in `/usr/local/bin` requires superuser privileges.
+Use `sudo bash type-clipboard.sh install-binary` or `sudo bash type-clipboard.sh remove-binary` to avoid permission errors.

+After installing the shortcut, the application should be easy to add to your menu or panel.
+The shortcut database is updated automatically and the application will appear as "type-clipboard".

 ## License